Ester R.A. Leutenberg and Dr. John J. Liptak

-The beauty, distinction, and uniqueness of this particular series is:
+The beauty, distinction, and uniqueness of this particular series:

 EVERY family member has the opportunity to complete a scale on how they feel about themselves, about other family members, as well as how they perceive the other family members feel about them.

-At some time or another, most families experience changes, then experience stress resulting from the changes, and then go into crisis-mode.
-However, not all families have a crisis as a result of the stress from change.
-Resilient families are able to rebound from adversity, to flex in response to the pressures and strains of everyday family life, to become stronger after the change, and to adapt with more resources at their disposal.
-Resiliency refers to the coping strengths of the individual members, and the combined coping strengths of the family as a whole.
-Families who exhibit resiliency are flexible when dealing with stress, have coping strengths that can be called upon when experiencing a stressor, and have the ability to reorganize in the face of stress to become stronger and better.
+At some time or another, most families experience changes, then experience stress resulting from the changes, and then go into crisis mode.
+However, not all families have a crisis due to the stress of change.
+Resilient families can rebound from adversity, flex in response to the pressures and strains of everyday family life, become stronger after the change, and adapt with more resources at their disposal.
+Resiliency refers to the coping strengths of the individual members and the combined coping strengths of the family as a whole.
+Families who exhibit resiliency are flexible when dealing with stress, have coping strengths that can be called upon when experiencing a stressor, and can reorganize to become stronger and better.

-In order to maintain an effective and useful family unit, family members must develop skills for managing change, coping with stress, and building resiliency from external and internal stressors.
-The Family Change & Crisis Workbook provides assessments and self-guided activities to help family members explore old patterns of interaction and behavior that are no longer effective, and to identify ways to develop more effective interactions and behaviors.
-Many choices of self-exploration assessments and activities are provided for family members to use collaboratively with other family members to develop a healthy family unit.
+To maintain a functional and helpful family unit, family members must develop skills for managing change, coping with stress, and building resiliency from external and internal stressors.
+The Family Change & Crisis Workbook provides assessments and self-guided activities to help family members explore old patterns of interaction and behavior that are no longer effective and identify ways to develop more effective interactions and behaviors.
+Many choices of self-exploration assessments and activities are provided for family members to use collaboratively with other family members to build a healthy family unit.

-The Family Change & Crisis Workbook is designed to be used either independently or as part of an integrated curriculum.
-You may administer any of the assessments and the guided self-exploration activities to an individual or multiple family members with whom you are working, or you may administer any of the activities over multiple sessions.
-Feel free to pick and choose those assessments and activities that best lead to the outcomes you desire.
+Use the Family Change & Crisis Workbook independently or as part of an integrated curriculum.
+You may administer any of the assessments and the guided self-exploration activities to an individual or multiple family members with whom you are working, or you may distribute any of the activities over multiple sessions.
+Feel free to pick and choose those assessments and activities that best lead to the desired outcomes.
 The assessments and activities are divided into four chapters to help you identify and select assessments easily and quickly.

 Need a creative way to start your session?
 Use the Family Change & Crisis Card Deck.
 The open-ended questions will break the ice with both kids and adults and stimulate conversation.
 Use them alone or in conjunction with the corresponding page in the book.